Pop Gourmet CEO on sriracha, Starbucks and life after prison

 There were 10 merger and acquisition deals in the snack category in just the first six months of 2015, according to Thomson Reuters data.

 An initial public offering seems off the table as China's cooldown spooks U.S. markets.
-Still, Pop Gourmet rival Amplify Snack Brands Inc, known for its SkinnyPop product, has said it will soon be on the acquisition trail after raising $270 million in its August IPO.
+Still, Pop Gourmet rival Amplify Snack Brands Inc (BETR.N), known for its SkinnyPop product, has said it will soon be on the acquisition trail after raising $270 million in its August IPO.

 (Reporting by Lisa Baertlein in Los Angeles; Editing by Andrew Hay)